 House Officers are eligible to request participation in international rotation experience during their training.
 All requests are governed by Chancellors Memorandum 65 and the process it establishes for requesting exceptions.
-Program Directors wishing to sponsor a House Officer to participate in an international rotation https://www.medschool.lsuhsc.edu/LSUHSC SOM social media guidelines 8-14.pdf http://www.lsuhsc.edu/administration/hrm/relations-workerscomp.aspx https://www.lsuhsc.edu/admin/pfm/ehs/iaform.aspx https://www.lsuhsc.edu/admin/pfm/ehs/docs/DA1973.pdf https://www.lsuhsc.edu/admin/pfm/ehs/docs/DA2000.pdf must request permission to do so in writing no less than four months before the proposed activity.
-18
+Program Directors wishing to sponsor a House Officer to participate in an international rotation must request permission to do so in writing no less than four months before the proposed activity.